 - Security roles are varied across different industries, and some specialization may be required.

 Security Guard Certificate

 Individuals seeking immediate employment may earn a basic unarmed security guard certificate.
 Some programs are for credit, while others are non-credit and take less time to complete.
 The length of the program, number of courses and specific number of units will vary depending on state licensure requirements.
 A course in firearms will be required for those who pursue an armed-guard certificate.
 Coursework may be transferrable to an associate's degree in criminal justice.

 Associate's Degree in Criminal Justice

 Associate's degree programs in criminal justice are two-year courses of study suited to prospective security professionals and police officers.
 General education units in math, science and humanities are required.
-These programs are often transferrable to 4-year college or university programs in criminal justice.
-Curriculums include courses in:
+These programs are often transferrable to four-year college or university programs in criminal justice.